Axioms for infinite matroids: Examples

 \subsection{A matroid without finite circuits or cocircuits}

-All the concrete examples of infinite matroids we have seen so far are either finitary or cofinitary.
+Most of the examples of infinite matroids we have seen so far are either finitary or cofinitary.
 The algebraic cycle matroids discussed in the last section, however, can have both infinite circuits and infinite cocircuits.
-The following example is an extreme case, in that its circuits and cocircuits are all infinite:
+The following example is an extreme case, in that its circuits and cocircuits are {\em all\/} infinite:

 \begin{example} The matroid of the elementary algebraic cycles in the $\aleph_0$-regular tree~$T_\infty$ has no finite circuit and no finite cocircuit. \end{example}

 \proof Clearly, the elementary algebraic cycles of $T_\infty$ are just the edge sets of its double rays.
 Since $T_\infty$ does not contain the Bean graph as a subdivision, they are the circuits of a matroid $MT_\infty$ on the edge set of~$T_\infty$, by Theorem~\ref{HiggsBean}. \footnote{This can also be seen directly.
 Checking (C1--3) is easy; see \cite{HenningHabil} for a direct proof of~(CM).} \COMMENT{}